-Provided on the utility tray of the roaster is a 1" NPT Ball Valve pipe fitting, which is the inlet to the burner assembly.
+Provided straight out the back, down low on the roaster is an NPT pipe fitting, which is the inlet to the burner assembly.
 There is a shutoff valve provided at the roaster as well as a gauge for monitoring the incoming gas pressure.

-Proper regulators are required to provide proper pressure and volume to the roaster.
 A separate regulator may be required to feed the roaster if the upstream pressure is too high.